makuke1234/jsonlite/README.md

 # jsonlite

-A light-weight single-include JSON library, relying on KISS (Keep It Stupid Simple) convention and C++11 STL.
+A light-weight single-include C++ JSON library, relying on KISS (Keep It Stupid Simple) convention and C++11 STL.
 Supports JSON string parsing and 'beautiful' dumping.
 'Easy' C++-like syntax is also supported.